carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``DIMacro`` nodes represent definition or undefinition of a macro identifiers.
-The ``name:`` field is the macro identifier, followed by macro parameters when definining a function-like macro, and the ``value`` field is the token-string used to expand the macro identifier.
+The ``name:`` field is the macro identifier, followed by macro parameters when defining a function-like macro, and the ``value`` field is the token-string used to expand the macro identifier.

 .. code-block:: llvm